Health Information and Tools > Patient Care Handouts > Learning About Children and Diabetes at School

 • Glucagon (if it's in the plan).

-• Materials to test for ketones.
+• Supplies to test for ketones.

 For older children who take insulin to school, check with the school.
 It may have rules about students carrying their own medicines, needles, and blood sugar meters.
-Many schools require students to get special permission or to keep their supplies at the school.
+Many schools require students to get permission or to keep their supplies at the school.

 How can you help your child eat right at school?